Skip to content

 This is basically where everything gets a proper place instead of just floating around on a bench with jumper wires everywhere.

-For the full wearable, the plan is: OLED on the face of the wrist casing so the text is easy to read, MPU6050 on the back of the hand, flex sensors along the back of each finger with the wires bundled back down into the casing, speaker inside the casing, button coming through to the outside so it's accessible, and LiPo inside the casing.
+For the full wearable, the layout is: OLED on the face of the wrist casing so the text is easy to read, MPU6050 on the back of the hand, flex sensors along the back of each finger with the wires bundled back down into the casing, speaker inside the casing, button coming through to the outside so it's accessible, and LiPo inside the casing.
 The USB-C port on the XIAO faces the right edge of the board so you can charge and reprogram without taking anything apart.
+The SD card slot on the DFPlayer faces the left edge so audio files can be swapped without disassembling.

 Here is everything wired up to the PCB all together for the first time.